Sankhyaan/Sankhyaan/README.md

 # 💫 About Me:
 I'm a Computer Science student at **Shiv Nadar University** with a strong interest in **Artificial Intelligence, Machine Learning, Generative AI, and software development**.
 I enjoy turning ideas into practical projects and exploring how modern technologies can be used to solve real-world problems.
+I have a particular interest in understanding how intelligent systems work and building applications that combine software engineering with AI.

 I'm currently exploring **LLMs, RAG systems, AI agents, multimodal AI, and intelligent automation**, while continuously strengthening my foundations in **Data Structures & Algorithms, Object-Oriented Programming, and system design**.
 I enjoy learning by building and experimenting with new technologies, and I'm always interested in collaborating on challenging projects that provide opportunities to learn and create something meaningful.